make-my/makemy/test/posts-src/pure-markdown.md

+--name My pure markdown post
---name This post was written in markdowwn --introduction You know how this post was created automatically?
-Purely in NodeJS
+--introduction This was written entirely in markdown

 # Marked - Markdown Parser